Tranquanto/Tranquanto/README.md

 # Hi!

-My name is Aston and I make JavaScript games/programs on GitHub.
-I also make music.
+I make music, and sometimes make random web games or programs but definitely not as often as I used to

 My python-developing friend: [Here](https://github.com/GooseterV)